VektorTech/jones-store/README.md

 - On the product page, I used `next/dynamic` to lazy-load tab panels until the user selects a tab panel's corresponding tab.
 This approach was particularly useful for suspending the loading of the size chart and all product reviews until the user demands them.

 - There were a number of changes made to the database throughout the course of this project.
-The details can be seen in the `prisma/migrations` folder.
+The details can be seen in the `prisma/migrations` folder where changes to the schemas are tracked.

 ## Issues Encountered